vele616/monorepo/packages/jobboard/website/content/jobs/pr-manager-remote-spain-bitfinex-ixsNL.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/bitfinex"
 companyWebsite: "https://www.bitfinex.com/"
-summary: "To apply as a pr manager at Bitfinex, you preferably need to have 3-5 years in a public relations role, ideally in a public affairs agency and/or working on a communications or public relations team in-house."
+summary: "To apply as a PR Manager at Bitfinex, you preferably need to have 3-5 years in a public relations role, ideally in a public affairs agency and/or working on a communications or public relations team in-house."
 summaryBackup: "Bitfinex is looking for a pr manager that has experience in: #windows, #content, #management."
-featured: 20
+featured: 14
 ---

 ## Job description